Gateway API Adoption Guide

 ---

-# Platform Team: Gateway (Namespace-level)
+# Platform team: manages Gateway (namespace-level permission)

 apiVersion: rbac.authorization.k8s.io/v1